ithacagenerator/IG-3DP-Profiles/railcore/README.md

 1. Clean the bed with Windex and a paper towel.
 If there is filament stuck to the bed, peel it off with your fingernail.
 If it's stuck, use a plastic razor blade.
 DO NOT use a metal blade on the RailCore!
 2. Turn on the RailCore using the switch at the bottom rear of the electronics box on the right side of the printer.
 3. Watch the readout on the LED panel above the electronics box for the assigned IP address.
 If you forget it, you can always press the "console" button at the bottom of the screen.
 Note that you will get a warning about the heater being overpowered.
 It's OK to ignore that.
 It will go away.
-4. Using any computer on the IthacaGenerator g wireless, type the IP address in any browser such as Chrome or Firefox.
+4. Using any computer on the Ithaca Generator wifi, type the IP address in any browser such as Chrome or Firefox.
 You should see the "Duet Web Control" interface.

 *Load Your Filament:*